 Betting sites that do not make it through the filter are discarded and put out of mind.
 What this means is we do not review, rank or recommend betting sites that cannot.
 If we even review a site, you can know that it has already made it through the filter and is – at a minimum – a safe place to bet online.

-Other Considerations When Choosing a Betting Site
+Choosing a Tennis Betting Site

 Once we have whittled down the number of options to a manageable number, we can begin looking at more specific traits such as the types of bets on offer, number of markets offered each day, how the odds compare across various bookmakers and so on.